Edward Kavazanjian

 Edward Kavazanjian Jr. (born 1951) is an American civil engineer who specializes in geotechnical engineering.
 He is the Ira A. Fulton Professor of Geotechnical Engineering at the Arizona State University School of Sustainable Engineering and the Built Environmental.

 Early life and education

 Kavazanjian was born in 1951.
 His father fought in World War II but began experiencing health problems due to his military experience.
-He graduated from Long Beach High School before enrolling at Massachusetts Institute of Technology for his Bachelor's degree and Master's degree.
+He graduated from Long Beach High School before enrolling at Massachusetts Institute of Technology for his Bachelor's and Master's degree.
 Upon completing his degrees, Kavazanjian pursued his civil engineering doctoral degree at the University of California, Berkeley (UC Berkeley).
 He was later recognized by UC Berkeley as distinguished alumni.